 Diversification and Asset Allocation

-You should also rebalance depending on the current phase of the business cycle.
+You should also rebalance according to the current phase of the business cycle.
 In the early stage of a recovery, small businesses do the best.
 They are the first to recognize opportunity and can react more quickly than big corporations.
 Large-cap stocks do well in the latter part of a recovery.
 They have more funds to out-market the smaller companies.

-When a Mutual Fund or an Index Fund Is a Diversified Investment
+When a Mutual Fund Is a Diversified Investment